 But machine learning can take learning a step further than A/B testing to help you make sense of the complexities of the real world.
 It can help you compare how a campaign is performing against its past performance, and the goals you outlined for it, as well as your other campaigns.
 Machines can predict what the expected range of performance should be and alert you when it is not performing as anticipated — and even show you areas to improve (such as when a campaign is underperforming for specific segments).
 Essentially, machine learning can take a wealth of data and synthesize it to draw your attention to potential opportunities or problem areas.

 Don’t let “machine learning” become another buzzword that loses its meaning and value.
 Instead, use it to power your customer experience and speak to each person at the one-to-one level.
-To learn more about machine learning and the critical role it plays in the main components of personalization (understanding, engaging and learning), watch the full webinar replay.
+To learn more about machine learning and the critical role it plays in the main components of personalization (understanding, engaging and learning), watch the full webinar replay and download a free digital copy of our new full-length book, One-to-One Personalization in the Age of Machine Learning.